 When dealing with any secure sites this feature will turn off.
 This is so sensitive credentials can’t be intercepted during the transfer process back and forth.
 It also has a built-in ad-blocker and a battery-saving mode which many might find helpful when using their laptop or cellphone on the go.
 Opera has been around for a long time and is still innovating as one of the best browsers in 2020.

 + Turbo mode

 Vivaldi has chosen a different development route than many other browsers.
 Rather than trying to edge out the absolute fastest load times and lowest system resource usage the other big names, they decided to focus on customizability.

 You are able to change if your tabs are stacked horizontally or vertically.
 Plenty of colors and themes.
 Vivaldi has a built-in note-taking system.
 Since it is built on Chromium the Chrome Web Store and those extensions are also available.
 All these extensions can add additional layers of customizable options.
-Vivaldi is one of the newest browsers to make this best browsers in 2019 list but brings plenty to the table.
+Vivaldi is one of the newest browsers to make the list of best browsers in 2020 but brings plenty to the table.
 If you feel stuck on Chrome because you’re comfortable with certain extensions this will be a smoother transition than most.

 + Very customizable

 – Faster browsers are available